TITLE 77: PUBLIC HEALTH

 Section 905.60 Subsurface Seepage System Construction Requirements

 a) Seepage Field Requirements – Gravel, Gravelless and Chamber Systems.
-Subsurface seepage fields shall be designed and constructed in accordance with Appendix A, Illustrations H, I, and J of this Part and the following:
+Subsurface seepage fields shall be designed and constructed in accordance with Appendix A, Illustrations H, I and J and the following:

-1) All subsurface seepage systems using soils information for sizing shall use the soil suitability table in Appendix A, Illustration M of this Part to determine the size requirements of the subsurface seepage system.
-The least permeable soil profile between the top of the gravel or gravelless pipe or chamber system and the limiting layer shall be used to determine the size of the subsurface seepage system.
+1) All subsurface seepage systems using soils information for sizing shall use the soil suitability table in Appendix A, Illustration M to determine the size requirements of the subsurface seepage system.
+The least permeable soil layer between the top of the gravel or gravelless pipe or chamber system and 2 feet below the bottom of the trench shall be used to determine the size of the subsurface seepage system.
+For mound or at-grade systems, the least permeable soil layer in the upper 2 feet of the soil shall be used to determine system size.

 2) The bottom of the subsurface seepage field, each trench and its distribution line shall be level.
 Level for this Part shall mean plus or minus ½ inch in any direction over the entire area of the subsurface seepage system.